-Buses will have assigned seats, two students per seat, one when feasible.
+Buses will have assigned seats.
 Families may sit together.

 - Do not sit in seats near the driver to maintain 6 feet of physical distance.

-- Kindergarteners will sit near the front of the bus, socially distanced from driver.
+- Kindergarteners will sit near the front of the bus, socially distanced from the driver.